Silent Workstation Builds: Including 4 Quiet PC Build recommendations

 Key Point: Optimising your environment and software is the cheapest way to a quieter PC.
 That’s it.
 Short and simple.

 To achieve true silence, every component should be chosen with noise levels in mind.
-Here are three silent workstation build examples tailored to different budgets.
+Here are four silent workstation build examples tailored to different budgets.
+This is the “gibberish” section (for those who don’t follow PC building), with all the specifications for an optimal Silent Workstation, follow along if you can, or skip to the next section about a PC’s maintenance.

 Key Point: Each build balances performance and acoustics using efficient CPUs, semi-passive GPUs, and passive cooling solutions.
 Tailor your silent workstation build to your workload while prioritising noise-optimized components.